-C80.1 – Malignant (Primary) Neoplasm, Unspecified | ICD-10-CM
+C80.1 – Malignant (primary) neoplasm, unspecified | ICD-10-CM

-Fact Checked by Ericka Pingol.
+Fact Checked by Karina Jimenea.

 Use Code

-C80.1 – Malignant (Primary) Neoplasm, Unspecified | ICD-10-CM
+C80.1 – Malignant (primary) neoplasm, unspecified | ICD-10-CM

-C80.1 Diagnosis Code: Malignant (primary) neoplasm, unspecified
+C80.1 diagnosis code: Malignant (primary) neoplasm, unspecified

-• Broad Application: C80.1 is a versatile code that can be used when the specific type of malignant neoplasm is unknown or unspecified.
+• C80.1 is a versatile code that can be used when the specific type of malignant neoplasm is unknown or unspecified.
 It provides a means to record a primary cancer diagnosis when detailed information is not available.

-Is C80.1 Billable?
+Is C80.1 billable?

-Clinical Information
+Clinical information

 • This code covers all malignant (cancerous) primary tumors, regardless of the organ or tissue in which they originate.